code-423n4/docs/awarding/fairness-and-validity/README.md

 - Code4 has no role in determining the outcomes of findings and does not put its hand on the scale in individual contests.
 - Code4 does have a role to provide sponsors, judges, and wardens with historical context on the intent of rules so that those rules can be applied appropriately when ambiguity is present.

-# What constitutes ‘valid’ report’?
+# What constitutes a ‘valid’ report’?

 The validity of an audit report submission is not based on whether it is ‘true’ or not.
 A report may contain a finding which is factually 'true' (the most literal interpretation of 'valid'), but if it does not add value or if it is not presented in such a way that adds value to a sponsor, it may be deemed invalid by a judge.